MahmoudAbdelshafi/MLogger/README.md

 ## Usage

 ### Basic
 > If you are using CocoaPods to integrate MLogger.
-Import Loggerithm first:
+Import MLogger first:
 > ```swift
 > import MLogger
 > ```